 - Employment contract under which the domestic worker is employed

 - Pay slips and bank statement/s, in the domestic worker's name, that itemise electronic payment of wages from the employer or mission for at least two pay periods*

 *Where a domestic worker has recently commenced duties and cannot supply a bank statement covering two pay periods, it is acceptable to provide a bank statement showing one pay period initially, and then, within 90 days of commencement of duties, provide evidence of a second pay period.

 Attendance at these annual meetings is considered paid work time, the cost of which must be borne by the employer.

 9.2.5 Continuing employment

-A private domestic worker must hold a valid International Relations (subclass 403) visa.
-If the employee wishes to remain in Australia beyond the initial one year period, the employer's mission must seek approval from Protocol Branch for the employee to lodge a new visa application.
-This will entail health and medical checks and an interview.
+A private domestic worker must hold a valid Temporary Work (International Relations) visa (subclass 403) visa.
+If the employee wishes to remain in Australia beyond the initial one-year period, the employer's mission must seek approval from Protocol Branch, by note verbale, for the employee to lodge a new visa application.
+This will entail health and character checks and an interview.
 The application should be lodged at least six weeks before the existing visa ceases.
 Subject to meeting all of the visa requirements, the domestic worker will be granted a further visa and the period of stay will align with the period of stay of the employer's diplomatic visa.
 When a new visa is granted, the mission must provide Protocol Branch with a copy of the Visa Grant Notice, so that the private domestic worker’s records can be updated.